elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 </div>
 ```

 Now go to your browser.
 You should see a search box.
 Search for something.
 You should see results appear below.

-Whaaat??
-You see that?
-How cool is that?
 Super easy right?

 Note that in addition to the UI, you also have URL state being tracked.
 Try performing a search, then refreshing the page.
 Rad right?
 You get full url state management for free.
 This, however, IS optional.
 Not everyone will want to use that.
 There is a flag (`trackURLState`) to turn it off in the SearchProvider [configuration](https://github.com/elastic/search-ui/blob/master/packages/search-ui/README.md#driverconfig).

 ## Styles and Markup

-Another thing you may have noticed is that this looks like shit.
+Another thing you may have noticed is that this doesn't look great.
 We'll provide the following for Search UI:

 1. A stylesheet containing basic styles for all components and layout
 2. A few layout components to help layout a basic search page.
 Basically, enough to implement the Reference UI.